johntango/CourseCreatorAgents/README.md

 ### This should return and you should check the container is running.

+### in the code faust-streaming is referenced as `faust` so we import it as such
+import os
+import asyncio
+import faust
+import logging
+import json
+from pythonjsonlogger import jsonlogger from agents import Agent, Runner, set_default_openai_key, trace from agents.model_settings import ModelSettings from uuid import uuid4 import datetime from dataclasses import dataclass
+# Faust setup in python code
+app = faust.App("agent_pipeline", broker="kafka://localhost:9092")
+...

 ### Now in Terminal Window launch program
 python agent.py worker -l info